victor-gayoso/sise/README.md

 SiSe can be compiled on Linux and Windows platforms, though it has only been extensively tested on Linux (Ubuntu).
 As SiSe is implemented as a single C++ file and uses standard libraries, it can be compiled with the command "g++-8 -Ofast -std=c++17 sise.cpp -fopenmp -lstdc++fs -o sise".

-SiSe has been developed at CSIC-ITEFI (Spanish National Research Council).
+* SiSe has been developed at CSIC-ITEFI (Spanish National Research Council) *